luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 🏠 Governance with Generative AI Models

-[Tracking ML models using Unity Catalog](https://docs.databricks.com/en/mlflow/models-in-uc.html){:target="_blank"} is already possible.
+**[Tracking ML models using Unity Catalog](https://docs.databricks.com/en/mlflow/models-in-uc.html){:target="_blank"}** is already possible.
 Data lineage concerns are even more importent with Large Language Models and generative AI.
-Unity Catalog creates insight into the entire data lineage for these models, ensuring compliance with evolving regulations.
+Unity Catalog creates insight into the entire data lineage for these models, **ensuring compliance with evolving regulations**.

 ## 📈 Delta Live Tables Integration

-[Delta Live Tables](https://www.databricks.com/product/delta-live-tables){:target="_blank"} and Unity Catalog synergize by allowing users to define and manage Data Lake Table (DLT) pipelines effortlessly, all DLTs being governed by Unity Catalog.
-While users define lineage within a DLT pipeline, Unity Catalog extends this lineage to its broader usage, providing comprehensive visibility of the pipeline and its tables within your broader data architecture.
+[Delta Live Tables](https://www.databricks.com/product/delta-live-tables){:target="_blank"} and Unity Catalog synergize by allowing users to define and manage Data Lake Table (DLT) pipelines effortlessly, **all DLTs being governed by Unity Catalog**.
+While users define lineage within a DLT pipeline, Unity Catalog extends this lineage to its broader usage, providing **comprehensive visibility** of the pipeline and its tables within your broader data architecture.

 ## 💾 Best Practices for Backup and Recovery